AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 #### Redux

 Before diving into this section, let's install [redux-mock-store](https://www.npmjs.com/package/redux-mock-store).
-We are going to use this package to setup and configure our testing utility file.
+We are going to use this package to setup and configure our test utility file.

 ```sh
 npm install --save-dev redux-mock-store